This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 The unified auditing top-level statements feature enables you to audit top-level user (direct user) activities in the database without collecting indirect user activity audit data.

 You can use this feature to audit only the events generated by top-level users, without the overhead of creating audit records for indirect SQL statements.
 Top-level statements are SQL statements that users directly issue.
-These statements can be important for both security and compliance.
+These statements are important for both security and compliance.
 Often SQL statements that run from within PL/SQL procedures or functions are not considered top level, so they may be less relevant for auditing purposes.

 Privilege Analysis Now Available in Oracle Database Enterprise Edition